|

 ► Schools with Six or More Students

-Questions about the Private School Affidavit may be directed to: The Elementary Education Office by phone at 916-319-0878 or by E-mail.
+Questions about the Private School Affidavit may be directed to: Title II Leadership Office by phone at 916-445-7331 or by email to: E-mail.

 Private School Record Requirements: